rmarabini/player_info_from_fide_database/README.md

 ## Installation
-In the following instalation commands are provided for windows, linux and mac users very likely have all the software needed.
+In the following instalation commands are provided for windows, linux and mac users very likely have all the needed software.

 Install python (open a terminal and type ``` winget install python3```)  and sqlite3 (type in the terminal ``` winget install sqlite.sqlite ```).
 From this repository download the files fide_download.py and fide_query.py.
 Using __pip__ install all the python modules that are not installed by default.
 Very likely the only one missing is __tabulate__